TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/notification-in-modal-example.md

 You shouldn't pass isModalNotification to notify function if you are not using it with ModalNotificationsProvider as it won't work at all.

 We also have props called **notificationTopPosition**.
 In other examples we are using **notificationPosition** but because styling in modal isn't so simple and we don't know what your modal looks like you have to pass notificationTopPosition by yourself.
 Keep in mind that notificationTopPosition={0} will render notification on top of your modal.

+This is probably a temporary solution until we find something that will work globaly and out of the box.